RobertBoganKang/piano_tuning/README.md

 This algorithm is fully construct by myself, it dose not violate the copyright.

 However, the temperment file is copied from tunelab apps, it is under the copyright of tunelab.
+### Pure Tuner
+Since the inharmonicity model has been built, it is possible to remove all inharmonicity effect from the sound of note.

+It use the frequency domain compression method, and recover the sound.
 ## Entropy Method
 The optimization function is using entropy function, the function could achieve better result than the traditional tuning method.
 The chord is more sharp, and harmonious -- much less chaos.
 However, the scale alone sounds a little bit weird.